2284238y/weather_station/README.md

 # Team 2 - Weather Station

-This real-time local weather station project utilises a Raspberry Pi 3, off-the-shelf I2C sensors and a custom built PCB.
-Dat can be accessed online in a web app run on an Apache server (the Raspberry Pi).
-The data acquisition and data processing is written in c++ and the web app display is written in PHP, using a MySQL database.
+This real-time local weather station project utilises a Raspberry Pi 3, off-the-shelf I2C sensors and a custom built PCB using MultiSim (National Instruments) for the circuit design and Ultiboard (National Instruments) for the PCB design.
+Data can be accessed online in a web app run on an Apache server (the Raspberry Pi).
+The data acquisition and data processing is written in C++ and the web app display is written in PHP, using a MySQL database.

 Contributers:
 * [Aurelie Crawford](https://github.com/acra6488/)